yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 {% endhighlight %}

 You can check the source code from here: [FishingPool.java](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/lsp/FishingPool.java){:target="blank"}<br/>
-Also you can see [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in wikipedia for further details.
+Also you can see [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in Wikipedia for further details.

 #### Interface Segregation Principle
-Interface Segregation Principle in a software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
+Interface Segregation Principle in software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
 One obvious problem we can encounter when we violate this principle is the boilerplate invasion of meaningless, empty methods.

 Let us show this problem with an example: